Michael Joseph Harris :: guitarist & composer

-- Ultrafaux performs original music which is influenced by jazz Manouche, be-bop, Balkan gypsy music, swing, be-bop, funk, blues, and French musette.
+Ultrafaux performs original music which is influenced by jazz Manouche, gypsy folk music, swing, be-bop, funk, blues, and French musette.

-- The Hot Club of Baltimore performs inspired arrangements of the Django Reinhardt repertoire, French songs, and vintage Jazz.
+The Hot Club of Baltimore performs inspired arrangements of the Django Reinhardt repertoire and vintage Jazz.

-Ultrafaux has done six successful tours of the U.S., Europe, and Canada including performances at The Kennedy Center, Charm City Django Jazz Festival, Django by the Sea, Django-a-gogo, The Midwest Gypsy Swing Festival, Napa Valley Jazz Society, and Festival Django Reinhardt in France.
-Harris has also been featured in The Baltimore Sun, on CBS news, WYPR, WPFW, WTMD, WDVX Blue Plate Special, and he created the first annual Charm City Django Jazz Festival.
-Michael has also been hired as principal guitarist in theater productions such as Slam! and Next To Normal and has performed with some of the best musicians in the world including Olli Soikkeli, Stephane Wrembel, Olivier Kikteff (Les doigts de l’homme), Jason Anick, Jake Leckie, Arturo O’Farrill, Marian Badoi, and Cesar Orozco, to name a few.
+Ultrafaux has done successful tours of the U.S., Europe, and Canada including performances at Festival Django Reinhardt in Fontainebleau, The Kennedy Center, Charm City Django Jazz Festival, Django by the Sea, Django-a-gogo, The Midwest Gypsy Swing Festival, Napa Valley Jazz Society, Baltimore Jazzfest, and the IMT Folk Series.
+Harris, named one of the top ten musicians in Baltimore by Baltimore Style Magazine, has also been featured in The Baltimore Sun, on CBS news, WYPR, WPFW, WTMD, KPIG, KVMR, and WDVX Blue Plate Special.
+He founded and is artistic director for the popular Charm City Django Jazz Festival.
+Michael has also been principal guitarist in theater productions such as Slam! and Next To Normal and has performed with some of the best musicians in the world including Olli Soikkeli, Stephane Wrembel, Olivier Kikteff (Les doigts de l’homme), Jason Anick, Jake Leckie, Arturo O’Farrill, Marian Badoi, and Cesar Orozco, to name a few.

 Before forming Ultrafaux and Hot Club, Michael led the group Bossalingo.